Notice of Privacy Practices

 Health Care Operations

 We may use your health information or share it with others to conduct our health care operations.
 For example, we may use your health information to evaluate the performance of our staff in caring for you, or to educate our staff on how to improve the care they provide.
-In addition, we may share your health information with other health care providers and payors for certain of their health care operations if the information is related to a relationship the provider or payor currently has or previously had with you, and if the provider or payor is required by federal law to protect the privacy of your health information.
+In addition, we may share your health information with other health care providers and payors for certain health care operations if the information is related to a relationship the provider or payor currently has or previously had with you, and if the provider or payor is required by federal law to protect the privacy of your health information.

 Health Information Exchanges

+Health Information Exchanges.
 We may participate in health information exchanges, enabling us to share your health information electronically with other health care providers in the course of providing care for you, as permitted by state and federal law.
 If you are interested in opting out or changing your health information exchange choice, please contact HSS Health Information Management at (212) 606-1254.

 Appointment Reminders, Treatment Alternatives, or Distribution of Health-Related Benefits and Services